ThierrySans/L01_04/README.md

 Contains version 1 of the product backlog.
 This folder exists to store the html, css and image files associated with our report regarding personas and user stories, as well as Task Breakdowns for the User Stories 1-5.
 This website will display our team logo, personas and user stories, and task-breakdowns.
 The website is hosted [here](http://fideslinga.com/cscc01/productbacklog/v1/)

+### SprintBacklog

+This folder contains the spring backlog for this project.
+Within **SprintBacklog** are folders to classify different sprints of the backlog.
+1) **Sprint 0**:
+Contains Sprint 0 of the sprint backlog.
+This folder exists to store the report for this sprint.
+The report is hosted [here](SpringBacklog/s0/report.pdf)

 ### ProjectWebsite

 This folder exists to store the html, css and image files associated with our group website.
 This website will display our team logo, name, pictures, biographies and the team agreement.